A Stochastic Large-scale Machine Learning Algorithm for Distributed Features and Observations

 Given the fact that the data is doubly distributed, SODDA further divides the features $x^{\cdot,q}$ into $P$ subsets along all observations, i.e. $x^{\cdot,q}=[x^{\cdot,q,1},\cdots,x^{\cdot,q,P}]$.
 In each iteration, SODDA first computes an approximation of the full gradient at the current parameter vector.
 Then, after randomly choosing a sub-matrix from each matrix $x^{q,p}$ as long as there is no overlap with respect to $\omega$, each processor is assigned a sub-matrix of the local dataset and updates its local parameter by employing generalized SVRG.
 In the end of each iteration, SODDA concatenates all partial parameters which becomes the incumbent parameter vector for the next iteration.

 The entire algorithm is exhibited in Algorithm \ref{alg:1}.
 Steps~\ref{init1}-~\ref{var_init} initiate all the parameters.
 Steps~\ref{b_t}-\ref{d_t} give the subsets of features and observations used to compute the partial gradient of the current iterate $\tilde{\omega}$ in step~\ref{grad}.
+Since the dataset is doubly distributed, the algorithm computes an estimate of the exact full gradient so as to reduce the communication cost in step~\ref{grad}.
+Additionally, we use the term no feature sampling to address the case when $\mathcal{b}^t = d$; in other words, the whole feature vector is employed to compute the gradient $\mu^t$.
 To this end, we have three random components.
 The first one is the common one to sample observations.